Points of interest and attractions in Malaga

 Other recommendations about top attractions to visit over autumn months are: Gibralfaro Castle, Picasso Museum or Roman Theatre among others...

-The climate in autumn is good enough for you to enjoy any activity, remember that Halloween is celebrated here too.
+The climate in autumn is good enough for you to enjoy any activity, remember that there are many activities available also for Halloween.

 Winter...what can you do?

 Even though in the middle of winter it is usually cold, the weather and temperature is mild when compared to the North of Spain and Europe.
 Consider Malaga for your city break as a weekend getaway or a long-term holiday.

 You can enjoy Malaga region at any time.
 While this is true consider bringing some winter clothes if coming for New Year's Eve or around that date.
 It can be cold throughout the early morning or the night.

 During the winter many streets markets are available, feel and breath the Christmas ambiance.
 Christmas lights from Calle Larios are is one of the most beautiful in Europe, an event not to miss.